The NBA's Gambling Scandal Is ... Exactly What America Needs?! | Guest: Jonathon Seidl | 10/24/25

 Because I want to save my country.

-Friday let me tell you about Moxie every house has its own set of interesting secrets you know your house secrets shouldn't be you know it shouldn't be something that buzz or crawl or skitter across the floor when the lights come on.
+You know, your house secrets shouldn't be, you know, shouldn't be something that buzz or crawl or skitter across the floor when the lights lights come on.

 They're as humane and effective as possible.